harness/developer-hub/docs/self-managed-enterprise-edition/advanced-configurations/support-bundle-utility.md

 ---
-title: Support bundle utility
+title: Support bundle utility plugin
-description: This topic describes the support bundle utility for Harness Self-Managed Enterprise Edition.
+description: This topic describes the support bundle utility plugin for Harness Self-Managed Enterprise Edition.
 sidebar_position: 5
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Harness Self-Managed Enterprise Edition offers a useful support bundle utility feature.
-This feature allows you to gather data from various services on your system.
-The tool records logs from all pods running in a Kubernetes cluster, relevant ConfigMaps (excluding secrets), HAR files for HTTP traffic, and any application-specific data dumps, if required.
-All the collected data is compiled into a downloadable bundle that you can use for troubleshooting and customer support purposes.
+Harness Self-Managed Enterprise Edition provides a support bundle utility plugin option that enables you to troubleshoot system issues more efficiently.
+This feature allows you to collect data from various services on your system.
+The tool records logs from all pods running in a Kubernetes cluster, relevant ConfigMaps (excluding secrets), HAR files for HTTP traffic, and any application-specific data dumps, if needed.
+All the gathered data is then compiled into a downloadable bundle that you can use for troubleshooting and customer support purposes.

-## Command for log recording
+## Log recording

 To keep track of a process, you have the option to set its start and end time.
-However, keep in mind that the log collection window should not exceed 24 hours.
-Once you start recording, the tool will automatically gather logs and relevant data from pods and ConfigMaps.
+However, keep in mind that the log collection window can't exceed 24 hours.
+Once you start recording, the tool automatically gathers logs and relevant data from pods and ConfigMaps.
 It can also collect past logs from the service.
-Moreover, you can choose the specific service from which you want to collect the data.
+Moreover, you can choose the specific service from which you want to collect data.

-## Pod logs collection
+## Log collection

 The support bundle utility retrieves log files from Kubernetes pods, including standard output and error logs, along with timestamp data for each entry.

-## ConfigMap logs collection
+### ConfigMap log collection

 The support bundle utility identifies ConfigMaps that contain log files or directories and includes them in the support bundle.
 Secrets and sensitive information are excluded.

-## Deployment data and manifests
+### Deployment data and manifests

 The support bundle utility collects all the deployment, services, ingress, and virtual services manifests, as well as the Helm values configuration.

-## HAR file collection (optional)
+### HAR file collection (optional)

 The process of bundling logs includes collecting relevant HAR files from the system or components responsible for capturing HTTP traffic during the specified period.

 ## Bundle packaging

-All the logs, ConfigMaps, HAR files, and any other necessary files are combined into a bundle that can be easily downloaded.
-The bundle is compressed using a format that is easily shareable and extractable.
-To indicate the recording period, appropriate metadata and timestamps is included in the bundle by following specific naming conventions, such as harness_smp_timestamp.tgz.
-Once the bundle is created, FTP credentials will be generated for the user to upload it to Google Cloud.
+All necessary files such as logs, ConfigMaps, and HAR files are bundled together in a compressed format that you can extract and share.
+The bundle includes appropriate metadata and timestamps following specific naming conventions such as `harness_smp_timestamp.tgz` to indicate the recording period.
+Upon bundle creation, FTP credentials are generated for you to upload the bundle to Google Cloud.

-## Configure log outputs

-Allow log level configurable through the charts - platform + CI services

 ## Security

-The support bundle utility adheres to security best practices to protect sensitive or confidential information.
+The support bundle utility follows security best practices to safeguard sensitive and confidential information.
+No secrets or sensitive data are collected.
+The support bundle is encrypted during transit and at rest.

-User secrets and sensitive information must not be collected by the service.

-Special steps must be taken to ensure any sensitive or confidential data is present in the collected samples (eg: service logs printing out secrets, etc) is redacted.

-The support bundle is encrypted or secured during transit and at rest.

 ## Performance